OCR-D/spec/web_api.md

    workflow ID.
 4. One can either:
-    * Trigger a single processor on a workspace by calling the `POST /processor/{executable}` endpoint with the chosen processor name and workspace ID, or
+    * Trigger a single processor on a workspace by calling the `POST /processor/{executable}` endpoint with the chosen processor name, workspace ID and parameters, or
     * Start a workflow on a workspace by calling the `POST /workflow/{workflow-id}` endpoint with the chosen workflow ID and workspace ID.
     * In both case, a job ID is returned.